 Right now, 27.6M dollars is spent on affordable housing, youth programs, community services and financial assistance in Calgary.
 With reallocation from the police budget, we can improve and expand these essential programs.
 These services provide assistance to individuals who have disabilities, members of the BIPOC community, seniors, and families.

 WHAT COULD DEFUNDING LOOK LIKE?

 1. To propose and implement a revision to the pre-approved Calgary Police Services budget in order to cut $235 million in accordance with the City of Calgary’s operating budget shortfall projections due to the COVID-19 pandemic.

 2. To prioritize the expansion of community-led health and safety initiatives (PaCT and DOAP) over future financial investment into the Calgary Police Services.

 3. Remove school police and resource officers (SROs) in all schools (Public, Catholic, Private, and Post-Secondary)

 4. A redistribution of funds into services that foster stronger communities, like investing in more accessible transit, affordable childcare and housing, and education and job training opportunities for young people.

 5. Wards 5, 8, 9, 10 and 13 are underserved areas that require reassessment.
 Calgary is a diverse city.
 36% of all residents are BIPOC.
-When asked during the 2019 census wards 5, 9 and 10 scored between 72 and 80%, below the city wide average of 85%, when asked if they were proud to live in their neighbourhood.
-These are the neighbourhoods with the highest crimes and number of BIPOC.
-They deserve to feel safe and proud of our neighbourhoods.
+They deserve to feel safe and proud of their neighbourhoods.

 6. Stop all new speciality weapons and munitions purchases/acquisitions including firearms, LRADs, teargas, etc.